harsh183/sail21-whacky-web-bots/slides.md

 ---

-* Let's have a bot take an Input from us and then use that information to navigate to the right task.
+* Take command line input - common in real life scenario.

-* We're not going to worry about invalid inputs, just something like "CS 125" or "CWL 114".
+* Valid upper case inputs like "CS 125" or "CWL 114".

-* We take this from the command line which is the most popular way bots take input.

 * Code: https://github.com/harsh183/sail21-whacky-web-bots/blob/main/course_explore.py

 ---

-# Exercise 1 (10 minutes)
+# Exercise 1 (10 minutes) - Chapter goto

 * Lets say we have a book that we really like named Automate The Boring Stuff with Python, but we want to jump into a chapter directly at once.